 The course will be given in english if foreign students participate.

 The information below is only for exchange students

 Fundamentals of Chemistry (15 hp, 5KE016) or the equivalent.

 Proficiency in English equivalent to Swedish upper secondary course English A (IELTS (Academic) with a minimum overall score of 5.5 and no individual score below 5.0.
 TOEFL PBT (Paper-based Test) with a minimum total score of 530 and a minimum TWE score of 4.
 TOEFL iBT (Internet-based Test) with a minimum total score of 72 and a minimum score of 17 on the Writing Section).
 Where the language of instruction is Swedish, applicants must prove proficiency in Swedish to the level required for basic eligibility for higher studies.

-Exchange students applying for courses within the departments own agreements will be given first priority.
-Then will - in turn - candidates within the Faculty agreements, central exchange agreements and other departmental agreements be selected.
+Students applying for courses within a double degree exchange agreement, within the departments own agreements will be given first priority.
+Then will - in turn - candidates within the departments own agreements, faculty agreements, central exchange agreements and other departmental agreements be selected.

 This application round is only intended for nominated exchange students.
 Information about deadlines can be found in the e-mail instruction that nominated students receive.

 The application period is closed.